Ultraman82/RESORT/README.md

-# React-Django-Collab

-> A resort booking website with React/context/Contentful
+# Resort booking website with React/context/Contentful

 > Click <a href="https://quirky-mclean-4493ba.netlify.com/" target="_blank">`HERE`</a> to check it out right now.